- Organization and Procedures

 Gazetteers and Place Name Dictionaries

 Major, authoritative gazetteers and place name dictionaries for the United States, Canada, Great Britain, and the world at large are purchased for the Reference Collection.
 Gazetteers and place name dictionaries for Iowa are purchased as well.
 Coverage of both contemporary and historical place names is sought.
 Earlier editions of gazetteers and place name dictionaries are retained in Reference if they are useful for historical purposes.
+(ALA Collecting Level for U.S. and world--2b, for Iowa--3b.)

 The Library is a selective U.S. and full Iowa state documents depository.
 Most of the federal publications are housed in the Documents & Maps area as are microforms published by the State of Iowa.
 State documents in paper format are generally located in Reference or Stacks.
 The decision to add federal or state government publications to the Reference Collection is limited to those materials of significant reference value (usually latest edition only).
 Government publications for states other than Iowa are acquired only when of significant reference value.
 Many federal and state documents are now available on the Internet.